 - I am interested in a sample of what you claim does...

-- Having a hard time with "tough love"?
+- Parents are having a hard time with "tough love"!

 - Is there any chance I can turn this around?

 - Do you have the same book in Spanish?

 - What can we do in a school setting...?